-By reinforcing that the technique is fine, as long as the result is correct, you'll help your students build confidence in the techniques they have learned.
+By reinforcing that all techniques are fine, as long as the result is correct, you'll help your students build confidence in the techniques they have learned so far.

 Controlling resolution

 Up to this point, your students may have seen little difference in performance, regardless of their system specifications or the file types they are working with.
 This lesson introduces a RED camera .R3D file, which will tax even the most powerful systems.